Camper Shoes Online

 My Favourite Sandals of All Time!

-My favourite pair, though, are my fifties-inspired wedge sandals with crossover straps,which get constant wear in summer.
-The wedge is quite high but they're so comfortable, I don't even kick them off when I get home!
+My favourite pair, though, are my black wedge sandals with crossover straps,which get constant wear in summer.
+They look smart but they're so comfortable, I don't even kick them off when I get home!

 Once again, it's the design detail that really make these sandals.
 For instance, the back of the wedge is rounded off, so your heel strikes the ground and you can roll forward on your foot naturally, something you can't normally do on a high heel.